tzarame/qrsplit/README.md

 # qrsplit
-Simple JavaScript to convert text into the chain of qr codes
+Simple JavaScript to convert text into a chain of QR codes